God Save The Queen

 My mother lived in England during the coronation of Queen Elizabeth II that took place on 02 June 1953.
 In the image on the right, I took a photo of the photos my mother took and framed, showing the street decorations that celebrated the coronation events.
 She kept them all these years.

-My father, an officer in the U.S. Air Force, was stationed at Sculthorpe Airfield in England.
+My father, an officer in the United States Air Force, was stationed at Sculthorpe Airfield in England.
 My mother and he lived there for 3 years with Linda, my older sister.
 Linda attended English school from ages 5 to 8 and returned to the States with a charming English accent that sadly faded over time.
 However, throughout her life she remained intrigued by England and its long history.

 My mother was pregnant with me while she was in England.
 It would have been nice to claim England as my birthplace, but my mother had other ideas and felt I should be born on American soil.
 Thus, she boarded a steamer and crossed the English Channel in time for the event.